Highlights - best things to see in Iceland with kids

 It was July when we went on our Icelandic holiday, and although this technically constitutes summer, it was still 10 degrees, with a driving wind and icy rain and sporadic glorious sunshine.

-On a good day, it really is the land of the midnight sun and the sky becomes a surreal penumbra filled with the sounds of strange bird life.
+On a good day, it really is the land of the midnight sun and the sky slowly transforms into a surreal penumbra filled with the sounds of strange bird life.

 The flip side is that as it doesn’t get dark, you’re not going to see the Northern Lights in the summer.